snehamadda/flutter_examples/README.md

 # flutter_examples
-This is a andriod app which is developed in Flutter language with examples.
+This is a android app which is developed in Flutter language with examples.

 ## Getting Started